 The Medical Musician Initiative began presenting workshops in July 2017, led by Dr. Marvin A. McMillen and guitarist Andrew Schulman.
-Our third annual Medical Musician Workshop: Medicine For Musicians will take place at Berkshire Medical Center July 22-26, 2019.
+Our third annual Medical Musician Workshop: Medicine For Musicians took place at Berkshire Medical Center July 22-26, 2019.

 The workshop involves morning lectures given by attending physicians from various medical departments, and hands-on training in the afternoon in the hospital's Critical Care Unit (CCU).
 In order for a musician to successfully integrate into the medical team of a critical care unit it is vitally important to have a solid familiarity with the day-to-day care that takes place in the unit.

 Berkshire Medical Center, a teaching hospital affiliated with the University of Massachusetts Medical School and ranked in the top 5% of hospitals in the U.S., is located near some of the great arts centers in the country: Tanglewood - summer home of the Boston Symphony Orchestra, Jacob's Pillow Dance Festival, and Shakespeare & Company, among others.

 Medicine for Musicians Course

 - Integrating Musicians into the Perioperative & ICU Care Team -

 Medical faculty team from Berkshire Medical Center - Departments of Surgery, Critical Care, Integrative Medicine, Oncology, Colorectal Surgery, Nephrology, Neurology, Psychiatry, and Nursing.

 - What Is a Medical Musician?
 A Storyteller/Travel Guide:

 - How does tissue injury & pain lead to surgical ‘stress’ and the ‘stress response to surgery and trauma?’